Julusian/node-logitech-mx-creative-console/packages/webhid/README.md

 console.log('Successfully wrote a red square to key 4.')
 ```

-Some the [demo site](https://julusian.github.io/node-logi-mx-creative-console/) for some more complete examples and its corresponding [source](/packages/webhid-demo).
+Some the [demo site](https://julusian.github.io/node-logitech-mx-creative-console/) for some more complete examples and its corresponding [source](/packages/webhid-demo).

 ## Contributing

-The logi-mx-creative-console team enthusiastically welcomes contributions and project participation!
+The logitech-mx-creative-console team enthusiastically welcomes contributions and project participation!
 There's a bunch of things you can do if you want to contribute!
 Please don't hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

 Please refer to the [Changelog](CHANGELOG.md) for project history details, too.